Competitiveness

 SPAIN IS ONE OF THE EUROPEAN COUNTRIES WITH THE GREATEST POTENTIAL FOR RENEWABLE HYDROGEN GENERATION IN EUROPE

-The development of large-scale production of renewable hydrogen is one of the main pillars of the EU's decarbonisation strategy by allowing the decarbonisation of non-electrified uses such as industry and heavy transport.
+The development of large-scale production of renewable hydrogen is one of the main pillars of the EU's decarbonization strategy by allowing the decarbonization of non-electrifiable uses such as industry and heavy transport.
 Given the innovative nature of these solutions, neither the technology, nor the regulation, nor the market currently exist for the use of hydrogen in maritime transport.
 In the long term – between 2035 and 2050 – the expected excess of renewable electricity is expected to favor an environment of low prices and high availability of renewable hydrogen, especially in those countries with the greatest potential for solar and wind generation.

 THE SPANISH NATIONAL HYDROGEN STRATEGY IS AMONG THE MOST AMBITIOUS AMONG THE MEMBER STATES, AS WELL AS NUMEROUS NATIONAL PROJECTS IN THE FIELD OF THE HYDROGEN ECONOMY